pelias/openaddresses/README.md

 }
 ```

-The following properties are recognized:

-This importer is configured using the [`pelias-config`](https://github.com/pelias/config) module.
 The following configuration options are supported by this importer.

 | key | required | default | description |